create3000/x_ite/docs/_posts/components/Texturing3D/ImageTextureAtlas.md

 The ImageTextureAtlas node belongs to the **Texturing3D** component and its default container field is *texture.* It is available since X3D version 4.0 or later.

->Info: This node is still experimental.
+>Please note that the functionality of this node is still experimental.
 {: .prompt-info }

 ## Hierarchy